Jacob Audet - 1860 - 1874

 Advertising advises potential clients as to the effects of particular colours when photographed and suggestions for the most appropriate clothing are made – early days in the public’s experience of photography.

-Audet advertises his “Skylight Gallery” repeatedly from March to June 1860 (often directly above or below advertisements by Elijah Hart) where photographs could be fitted in "Cases or Frames (Union or Morocco) in Brooches, Lockets or Studs.
+With the establishment of his" Skylight Gallery" in 1860 Audet comes second only to Hart in establishing a permanent photography business Maitland.
+The “Skylight Gallery” is advertised repeatedly from March to June 1860 (often directly above or below advertisements by Elijah Hart) where photographs could be fitted in "Cases or Frames (Union or Morocco) in Brooches, Lockets or Studs.
 N.B.-A correct likeness or no charge.
 Babies taken daily."
 [2]

 In June, Audet’s business attention turns to jewellery and watchmaking, taking over the business of A. Goldman.
 [3] The photography business continues simultaneously with the jewellery enterprise.